Barack & Szilva Étterem in Budapest, Hungary

 The star of the dish, the foie gras, was as fatty and rich as always.
 The melt-in-your-mouth texture was divine, almost indescribable if you have never had it before.
 My only critique of the foie gras was that I wished it had a harder sear for added texture.

 Under the foie gras was a bed of lamb’s lettuce, also known as cornsalad or mâche.
 This leafy green vegetable, native to Europe, reminded me of spinach.
-It had small, tender, and buttery leaves that had a delicate nutty flavor.
-The spinach was lightly coated in a Tokaji wine vinaigrette which was both sweet and tart but never overpowering.
+It had tiny, tender, buttery leaves with a delicate, nutty flavor.
+Lightly coating the greens was a Tokaji wine vinaigrette, which was sweet and tart but never overpowering.

 Paprika Chicken

 For the main course, I went for the Paprika Chicken (5800 Ft or about $15.99) made with homemade spaetzle (dumplings).
-Paprika chicken, also known as chicken paprikash or paprikás csirke, is a popular traditional Hungarian dish of chicken simmered in a sauce of paprika and sour cream.
-This was one of the most beautifully plated dishes I had on my entire two week trip to Eastern Europe.
+Also known as chicken paprikash or paprikás csirke, paprika chicken is a popular traditional Hungarian dish of chicken simmered in paprika and sour cream.
+The plate was one of the most beautiful dishes on my two-week Eastern Europe trip.

 The first thing that caught my attention was the bright color of the sauce, a mixture of red and orange.
 Its flavor was as bright and bold as its color.
 It was a little smoky, a little sweet, a little rich, a little oily, and a little creamy from the sour cream.
-I found its texture to be thick like a gravy, but not too thick.
+I found its texture thick, like gravy, but not too thick.

 Service